fmenardo/Bgt_popgen_Europe_2024/isoRelate/isoRelate.md

 # isoRelate

+We used [isoRelate](https://github.com/bahlolab/isoRelate) to perfome genome scans of selection.
+This method can identify loci that have been under positive selection in the ecent past (roughly within 20 sexual generations).

 ## Data preparation

 For the isoRelate analysis we used the [Europe+_recent](../Datasets/Datasets.md) datatset with 368 individuals sampled from Europe, the Middle East and Caucasus not earlier than 2015.